Richards, Ralph Harrison(born: Feb. 5, 1919 - died: Oct. 25, 2002)

 Richards graduated from Kentucky State College [now Kentucky State University] in 1942, earning his law degree from Howard University in 1951.
 He was a World War II veteran, having enlisted in the Army in Cincinnati, OH July 22, 1943, according to his enlistment records.

 Richards was born in Cincinnati, the son of Lucian and Julia Richards, both from Kentucky.
 In 1920, the family lived on Preston Street, according to the U.S. Federal Census.

 For more see P. Burba, "Ralph H. Richards," Courier-Journal, 10/27/2002, NEWS section, p.
 5B; "Attorney named prosecution aide in Ky court," Jet, vol. 19, issue 10 (12/16/1965), p.
 10; and "Ralph Harrison Richardson (1919-2002) at findagrave.com.

-Additional information provided by family member, Sharyn Mitchell.
-Ralph H. Richards was raised in Winchester, KY and was a graduate of the Oliver High School.
-Although they stayed with relatives in Cincinnati, OH, when their father was working their during the summers, the family never really lived in Cincinnati.
-Ralph H. Richards ran to become a judge in the mid 1970s.
-His mother, Julia Gray Richards, was originally from Marble Creek in Jessamine County and attended Berea College.
-She was there when Berea closed to Blacks in 1904 due to the Day Law.
+The following additional information was provided by family member Sharyn Mitchell.
+Ralph Richards was raised in Winchester, KY and was a graduate of Oliver High School.
+Although they stayed with relatives in Cincinnati when their father was working there during the summers, the family never really lived in Cincinnati.
+Ralph ran for a judgeship in the mid 1970s.
+His mother Julia Gray Richards was originally from Marble Creek, KY in Jessamine County and attended Berea College.
+She was there when Berea was closed to Blacks in 1904 because of the Day Law.